usmonzo/react-note-app/README.md

 # Write & ∆

-A simple application for keeping records, creating a list of tasks.
+A simple application for keeping small notes, creating a list of tasks.